What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

-Beyond RB, a model for image-based transient classification through CNNs has been prototyped by the Automatic Learning for the Rapid Classification of Events team \citep[ALeRCE][]{carrascodavis2021alert}.
-The model classifies between AGNs (Active Galactic Nuclei), SNe (SuperNovae), variable stars, asteroids, and artifacts in The Zwicky Transient Factory \citep[ZTF]{Bellm_2018} survey data with a reported accuracy exceeding 95\% for all types, except SNe (87\%).
-This CNN model was trained using a combination of the \search, \temp, and \diff.
+\new{Going beyond RB, a model for image-based transient classification through CNNs has been prototyped by the Automatic Learning for the Rapid Classification of Events team \citep[ALeRCE][]{carrascodavis2021alert}.
+The model classifies between AGNs (Active Galactic Nuclei), SNe (SuperNovae), variable stars, asteroids, and artifacts in ZTF \citep[]{Bellm_2018} survey data with a reported accuracy exceeding 95\% for all types, except SNe (87\%).
+This CNN model was trained using a combination of the \search, \temp, and \diff.}

-The problem we propose to address here is exclusively the RB classification, but we explore the potential of leveraging AI to bypass the DIA step.
-Existing CNN RB models differ not only in their architecture (for example, a single or multiple sequences of convolutional, pooling, dropout, and dense layers) but also in the choice of input.
+Here we explore the potential and the intricacies of leveraging AI to bypass the DIA step. \new{The CNN RB models mentioned above} differ not only in their architecture (for example, a single or multiple sequences of convolutional, pooling, dropout, and dense layers) but also in the choice of input.
 For instance, \cite{Gieseke_2017} used the \temp, \search, and \diff\ images in combination for training their CNN; \cite{Cabrera_2016} augmented this image set with an image generated as the \diff\ divided by an estimate of the local noise; \cite{Cabrera_Vives_2017} trained an ensemble of CNNs on different rotations of this four-fold image set.
 Conversely, \citet{Liu_2019} used the \diff\ as the sole input.
 Although, all these attempts have shown good results with accuracy higher than $90\%$, these models all rely on DIA to construct the \diff.
 Taking into account that \diff\ are built from the \temp\ and \search, and in principle, should carry no additional information content than the search-template pair alone, a logical step to follow would be to only consider the two latter images.